 “So that water bottle, that’s the punishment,” Blue says.
 “And the PokePuff is the reward.”

 “Right.
 The water bottle is a positive punishment, because it adds an experience to minimize a behavior.
 The pokepuff is a positive reinforcement, because it reinforces a behavior.
 ‘Positive’ and ‘Negative’ are used in a technical sense here, to mean add or subtract, and not to place a subjective judgement on what’s being added or subtracted.
-A negative reinforcement would be a positive experience for a pokemon, because it remove a noxious experience when doing a behavior, which encourages it to do that behavior again.”
+A negative reinforcement would still be something that reinforces a pokemon’s behavior, which means whatever was subtracted was noxious, or made it more difficult to do it.”

 Leaf positions Bulbasaur in front of the bush again, and waits until Bulbasaur begins to stretch his neck out for a berry, then says “Stop!”
 Bulbasaur hesitates again, and when he resumes reaching for a berry he gets another spray of mist.
 It takes another few repetitions of this until Bulbasaur stops reaching for berries on his own.

 “Isn’t this going to make him stop eating berries altogether?”
 Blue asks.

 “It could, with enough reinforcement,” Red admits.
 “But she can fine-tune it.
 Watch.”

 Leaf offers Bulbasaur a berry from her hand, and after a moment he eats it.
 He doesn’t get squirted, and after she offers him another one he’s faster to eat it, which earns him a scratch behind his ear.